Is a resume writing service worth it?

 A referral from someone you know can remove a lot of guesswork, especially if they work in the same field as you.

-Your contact can also help judge whether the writer is a good personality fit for you.
+Your contact can also help judge whether the professional resume writer is a good personality fit for you.
 Some job seekers want to be heavily involved in every detail, while others want to leave everything in the writer’s hands.

 If you can’t find a referral through your personal network, the resume writer should at least have positive customer testimonials that provide some insight.
 If they have reviews on third-party services like a Google Business Profile, even better.